Disabled Character, Disabled Actor

 - Shaun of the Dead also used amputees for several of the zombies, most notably a one-armed bridegroom, and a legless zombie Shaun and Ed accidentally run over.

-- Rain Man Similar to I Am Sam where many autistic extras were used.
+- Rain Man, similar to I Am Sam and Cuckoo's Nest (see above) where many autistic extras were used.

 - An in-universe example: In the novel Dream Park by Larry Niven, Jerry Pournelle, and Stephen Barnes, during the course of an amazingly elaborate Live Action Roleplaying Game that utilizes high-tech special effects, the players encounter (among other things) a one-armed, one-legged zombie played by a one-legged, one-armed actress.
 The fact that she's real and not a special effect (most of the zombies are holographic) shocks one of the players into inaction enough to allow the amputee zombie to "kill" her.